johnmeneghini/tape_tests/README.md

   ./tape_reset_eod.sh /dev/nst0 /dev/sg1 0 2>&1 | tee -a tape_reset_eod.log
 ```

-*NOTE: this sequence and be done for you by running
+NOTE: this sequence can be done for you by running:

 ```
   ./run_tests.sh /dev/nst0 /dev/sg1 0